oengusio/oengusio/README.md

 On PostgreSQL, create a database named `oengus`

-Fill the following fields and add them to your environment variables (can be done locally with your favourite IDE).
+Fill the following fields and add them to your environment variables, this can be done locally with your favourite IDE but we strongly recommend Intellij IDEA.
 For Discord/Twitch/Twitter, only one of them is required so you can login.
 We recommend using [Discord](https://github.com/SinisterRectus/Discordia/wiki/Setting-up-a-Discord-application) since it's the easiest to setup.

 The redirect urls for this are:
 - Login: \[base_url]/login/discord